Add map styles and photos

 There's a wealth of extra information buried in Google Earth, you just need to know where to look.

-In this activity, we’ll look at how the Map Style and Photo options add a lot more detail to the maps to help you learn about the world
+In this activity, we’ll look at how the Additional layers and Photo options add a lot more detail to the maps to help you learn about the world

 Start activity